-The Indiana State Department of Health believes that protecting Indiana's citizens from vaccinepreventable diseases is one of the most important roles of public health.
+The Indiana State Department of Health believes that protecting Indiana's citizens from vaccine preventable diseases is one of the most important roles of public health.
 Indiana is experiencing an increase in hepatitis A cases.
-To ensure that all of Indiana's youth are properly protected against this disease, new school immunization requirements are being implemented for fall 2020.
-All students in kindergarten through 12th grade who attend an accredited school in Indiana will be required to have two doses of hepatitis A vaccine for the 2020-21 school year.
+To ensure that all of Indiana's youth are properly protected against this disease, new school immunization requirements were implemented in fall 2020.
+All students in kindergarten through 12th grade who attend an accredited school in Indiana are required to have two doses of hepatitis A vaccine.

 Please make an appointment with your healthcare provider to complete the series and discuss any other adolescent vaccines that might be needed to protect your child from vaccine-preventable diseases and/or cancer, including human papillomavirus (HPV) and meningitis B.